 Dispensary observation is carried out until the child is transferred to an adult clinic:

-latent form- the forecast is favorable;
+latent form– the prognosis is favorable;

 • hematuric and hypertensive form– the prognosis is serious;